allegroai/clearml-docs/docs/apps/clearml_session.md

     ```

    Notice the links are to `localhost` since all communication to the remote server itself is done over a secure SSH connection.
+   Click on the Jupyter Lab or VScode links, or drop into SSH shell by typing `shell`.

 1. Now start working on the code as if you're running on the target machine itself!

 ## Re-launching and Shutting Down Sessions